pubnub/pubnub-mcp-server/resources/sdk_docs/dart_storage-and-playback.md

 `
 ```

-Parameters
+Parameters:
-- required channels Type: Set<String> Default: n/a — Channels to return history messages from.
+- channels (Set<String>) required: Channels to fetch history from.
-- keyset Type: Keyset Default: n/a — Override for the PubNub default keyset.
+- keyset (Keyset): Override default keyset.
-- using Type: String Default: n/a — Keyset name from keysetStore for this call.
+- using (String): Keyset name from keysetStore to use.
-- count Type: int Default: n/a — Number of messages to return per channel.
-If includeMessageActions is false, default/maximum is 100; otherwise 25.
+- count (int): Messages per channel.
+If includeMessageActions is false, default and max is 100; otherwise 25.
-- start Type: Timetoken Default: n/a — Start of range (exclusive).
+- start (Timetoken): Start of range (exclusive).
+Return values will be less than start.
-- end Type: Timetoken Default: n/a — End of range (inclusive).
+- end (Timetoken): End of range (inclusive).
+Return values will be greater than or equal to end.
-- reverse Type: bool Default: false — true starts with oldest first.
+- reverse (bool, default false): true to traverse oldest first.
-- includeMeta Type: bool Default: false — Include message metadata.
+- includeMeta (bool, default false): Include message metadata.
-- includeMessageActions Type: bool Default: false — If true, retrieves messages with actions; limited to one channel only.
+- includeMessageActions (bool, default false): Include message actions.
+If true, limited to one channel.
-- includeMessageType Type: bool Default: true — Include message type.
+- includeMessageType (bool, default true): Include internal message type.
-- includeCustomMessageType Type: bool Default: false — Include custom message type.
+- includeCustomMessageType (bool, default false): Include custom message type.
+- includeUUID (bool): Include sender UUID.

 For more information, refer to Retrieving Messages.
-- includeUUID Type: bool Default: n/a — Include message sender UUID.

 ### Sample code

-Reference code

 Retrieve the last 25 messages on a channel: